Nowadays, when many good novels are turned into good films, it can be tricky to decide which to enjoy first, the book or the film based on it.

-Take The Reader or The English Patient or The Atonement or The Lord of the Rings or A Game of Thrones or some other story that has had the fortune of being made into a good, sometimes even acclaimed film.
+Take The Reader, The English Patient, The Atonement, The Lord of the Rings, or A Game of Thrones or any other story that has had the good fortune to be made into a good, sometimes even acclaimed film.

-That said, I prefer to read the story first, and only after, if a good film is available (good based on reviews), watch it.
+That said, I prefer to read the story first, and only after, if a good film is available, watch it.

-There are stories though that I fear I will profane if I watch the films based on them, stories like One Hundred Years of Solitude or The Little Prince.
+There are some stories, though, that I fear I will profane if I watch the films based on them — stories like One Hundred Years of Solitude or The Little Prince.

 What comes first for you, the book or the film?